Cray-HPE/docs-csm/operations/configuration_management/Managing_Sensitive_Tenant_Information_in_VCS_with_SOPS.md

 For details on how to make CFS API or CLI calls on behalf of a tenant, see [Interacting with services as a tenant](../multi-tenancy/TenantAdminConfig.md#interacting-with-services-as-a-tenant).

-Making CFS requests on behalf of a tenant is only support by CFS v3, not CFS v2.
+Making CFS requests on behalf of a tenant is only supported by CFS v3, not CFS v2.
 For full details on which CFS API calls support being called on behalf of a tenant, see [CFS API](../../api/cfs.md).